BriantOliveira/BriantOliveira/README.md

 - 🧠 **AI Whisperer**: Fine-tuned LLaMA models, dissected OpenAI’s JSON dreams, and made resumes confess their secrets.
 - 💻 **Full-Stack Wizardry**: React, Node.js, PostgreSQL, Docker, ColdFusion (yes, still breathing), and some TypeScript spells.
-- 🛰️ **Space Tech Enthusiast**: Participated in analog astronaut missions, launched experiments into microgravity, and help select humans to go *up there*.
+- 🛰️ **Space Tech Enthusiast**: Participated in analog astronaut missions, looking to launch experiments into microgravity, and help select humans to go *up there*.
 - 🧬 **Biohacking Research**: Turning proteins, genes, and muscle degeneration into code and companies.
 FDA approval pending, but vibes are good.
 - 🎤 **Public Speaker & Storyteller**: Because good code should come with a narrative arc.
-- 🐱‍👤 **Startup Survivor**: Ex-CTO, current everything-else.
+- 🐱‍👤 **Startup Survivor**: Ex-CTO.
 Built fintech, web3, and social platforms with Wi-Fi and caffeine.

 ---